paulrobertpine/gatsby-songbook/songs/lord-i-have-made-you-a-place.md

 ---
-Title: Lord I Have Made You a Place in my Heart
+title: Lord I Have Made You a Place in my Heart
-Artist: Greg Brown
+artist: Greg Brown
 key: D
 youtube: fD5IEhMVwa8
 ---